Azure/azure-sdk-for-python/doc/dev/static_type_checking_cheat_sheet.md

 CredentialTypes = Union[AzureKeyCredential, TokenCredential, AzureSasCredential, Dict[str, str]]  # PascalCase
 ```

+- Do not use type aliases in docstrings.
+Specify the fully expanded type to satisfy rendered documentation.
 - Do use `typing.TypeAlias` if your type alias might be otherwise confused with a global assignment.

 ### Literals